nabilashraf/mac-setup/README.md

 ## Node Package Manager

-I mostly use npm locally for projects.
 The only thing I use globally at the moment is [Gulp](https://gulpjs.com).

 ### Gulp

-Install Gulp globally
+To install Gulp globally use:

 ```shell
 npm install --global gulp-cli